Kleinendorst/kleinendorst.github.io/_posts/2017-09-25-actor-model-supervision.md

 Next we can choose between four options per kind of exception thrown:

 1. **Restart** - creates a new actor instance which can be accessed by the same `ActorRef`.
-By restarting, the state of the previous actor instance was lost (akka provides a persistency mechanism to prevent this, but we won’t cover it in this post).
+By restarting, the state of the previous actor instance was lost (Akka provides a persistency mechanism to prevent this, but we won’t cover it in this post).
 Notice that it’s mailbox is preserved, but loses the message it was processing.
 2. **Stop** - Stops the actor instance entirely and doesn’t restart it.
 3. **Resume** - the actor reference discards the message it was working on and  continuous processing its mailbox.
 State is preserved because the actor is never destroyed.
 4. **Escalate** - The supervisor will fail itself thus escalating the problem to *its* supervisor.